antonio30111988/LaravelContactApp/README.md

 $ php artisan make:auth

-Make app listen to 8000 on lovalhost:
+Make app listen to strictly on port 8000 in localhost:

 $ php -S localhost:8000 -t public

 Start the local server (XAMPP, WAMP, LAMP) and visit the page http://localhost:8000/.
+This is built-in server very flexible for testing although not so stable as local web servers or even more like hosting servers.

+In footer is provided link to ContactApp Github repository.

 Thanks for your time ;)
+Antonio